lxc/linuxcontainers.org/CONTRIBUTING.md

 (no copyright assignment).

-# Developer Certificate of Origin:
+# Developer Certificate of Origin

 To improve tracking of contributions to this project we use the DCO 1.1 and use a "sign-off" procedure for all changes going into the branch.